How to Improve Indoor Air Quality

 Open your windows

-Allowing frequent home ventilation through both running fans and opening windows is an effective way to minimize indoor humidity and disperse present gases or particulate matter and improve indoor air quality.
-If you live in a humid climate, opening windows may not be the most effective way of reducing your indoor humidity levels.
+Allowing frequent home ventilation by running fans and opening windows effectively minimizes indoor humidity and disperses gases or particulate matter, improving indoor air quality.
+If you live in a humid climate, opening windows may not be the most effective way of reducing indoor humidity.
 In this case, you may want to consider a dehumidifier.

 Use an air purification system

-Indoor air purification systems are relatively small electric devices that improve indoor air quality.
+Indoor air purifiers are relatively small electric devices that improve indoor air quality.
 When selecting an air purification system, ensure that the device’s range is proportional to the room you plan to use it in.
 Air purification systems can be beneficial if you reside in a region with frequent fires, such as California.
 If outdoor air quality prevents you from opening windows, then an air purification system is something you should consider.
-While air purification systems can improve overall indoor air quality, they can sometimes generate tropospheric ozone as a byproduct.
-Follow the instructions on your air purifier carefully to minimize ozone formation.

 Change your furnace filter frequently